wgomezf/3D-ranklets/README.md

 Any use of our codes, please cite:

-Wilfrido Gomez-Flores, Elisa Scalco, and Fernando Arce, "A 3-D Ranklet-based Texture Analysis Approach to Classify Breast Tumors in DCE-MRI Volumes", Biomedical Signal Processing & Control, 2024 (in revision).
+Wilfrido Gomez-Flores, Elisa Scalco, and Fernando Arce, "A 3-D Ranklet-based Texture Analysis Approach to Classify Breast Tumors in DCE-MRI Volumes", Biomedical Signal Processing & Control, vol. 110, p.
+108085, 2025. https://doi.org/10.1016/j.bspc.2025.108085